readthedocs/blog/search-improvements.rst

 ==================================
 Have you ever used the search functionality inside documentations hosted by Read The Docs?
 Mostly yes.
 Search can always be improved and in the era of Search Engines, the documentation search also plays a big role for the users.
-We have realized the importance, and got our GSoC student interested to take the challenge.
-The main goal was to refactor the search code together with upgrading the backend Search engine, as well as adding more features to the search functionality like exact match search, case insensitive search, search as you type, suggestions etc.
+The Read The Docs `core team`_ has realized the importance, and got me to take the challenge as a Google Summer of Code student.
+The main goal of my GSoC project was to refactor the search code together with upgrading the backend Search engine, as well as adding more features to the search functionality like exact match search, case insensitive search, search as you type, suggestions etc.

+Google Summer of Code
+^^^^^^^^^^^^^^^^^^^^^
+Google Summer of Code is a global program where students work with an open source organization on a 3 month programming project.
+The core team of Read The Docs proposed some `Project Ideas`_, one of them was **Refactor & improve our search code**.
+I_, was keen to get my hand dirty with Elasticsearch_ and grasped the opportunity to do so by applying for this project and I got accepted.

+I have worked full time for last 3 months to upgrade the whole codebase to compatable with `Elasticsearch 6.x`_ and also implemented various features as like:

+- `Exact Matching Search`_
+- `Case Insensitive Search`_
+- `Improved Result Order`_,
+- `Zero Downtime Indexing`_

+Together with this, I am willing to implement more features like following:

+- `Search as You Type and Autocomplete`_
+- `Code Search`_

+All of my search related work can be looked in the `Search Project Board`_.

 Background
 ^^^^^^^^^^